benedekrozemberczki/littleballoffur/README.md

 **Installation**

-Karate Club can be installed with the following pip command.
+Little Ball of Fur can be installed with the following pip command.

 ```sh
 $ pip install littleballoffur